-Report cards indicating student progress for children in grades K-8 are issued quarterly through PowerSchool.
+Report cards indicating student progress for children in grades 1-8 are issued quarterly through EDUCATE.
+Report Cards for K3-K5 are hard copies with a quarterly return envelope.
 Reports should be examined by the parents and discussed with the child.
 Promotion is dependent upon satisfactory completion of the course of study for the particular grade level and is based upon class work, effort, testing, and attendance.
 Students are not automatically promoted.
-Student grades are also available for parent inspection via PowerSchool.
+Student grades are also available for parent inspection via EDUCATE.
 Parents are encouraged to monitor grades and missing assignments on a regular basis.